 Note: This also allows you to not show space-consuming Strong's numbers and yet be able to open Strong's lexicon entries for words.

-- Make a vertical fling on the translation selection button in the Bible window header
+- Make a vertical fling on the module selection button in the Bible window header

 to see or change the action on a word double-tap.